tylerwolverton/Guildhall/PhysicsSandbox/ReadMe.md

     - [x] Use torque to compute an angular acceleration
     - [x] Apply angular acceleration to update angular velocity
     - [x] Apply angular velocity to update rotation
-- [-] Update `Rigidbody2D::GetImpactVelocity` to take into account rotational velocity.
+- [x] Update `Rigidbody2D::GetImpactVelocity` to take into account rotational velocity.
 - [x] Update `ApplyImpulseAt` to apply impulse to torque based on positions.
 - [x] Update impulse calculations to take into account rotational forces, see PDF in lnks
 - [x] Update tooltip to show...